telerik/winforms-docs/controls/forms-and-dialogs/tabbedform/features/standart-styles.md

 # Standard Styles

-The tabs can shown when the form is showing the standard windows window styles.
+The tabs can be displayed when the form is showing the standard windows window styles.
 This is controlled by the __AllowAero__ property.

 {{source=..\SamplesCS\Forms and Dialogs\TabbedFormCode.cs region=Aero}}